Delicate Hoof Shell, Hipponix delicatus

 Delicate Hoof Shell, Hipponix delicatus.
 Shell collected off the beach of Punta Chivato, Baja California Sur, May 2025.
 Size: 2.0 cm (0.8 inches) x 0.8 cm (1.5 inches) x 0.8 cm (0.3 inches).
 Collection, photographs and identification courtesy of Colin Campbell, DVM, Punta Chivato.

 Description: Delicate Hoof Shells are thick and obliquely conical shells that resemble limpets.
 They are irregularly circular in outline, though they are often shaped by the contours of the surface to which they are attached.
 Their apex if set near the posterior margin and curves slightly backward.
 They are sculpted with fine radial ribs, which are most visible at the margins, and fine lamellae.
 The interior horseshoe-shaped muscle scar opens toward the anterior.
 These shells are white.
-Delicate Hoof Shells reach a maximum diameter of around 2 cm (0.8 inches).
+Delicate Hoof Shells reach a maximum of 2.0 cm (0.8 inches) in diameter.
 These shells closely resemble the Panamanian Hoof Shell, Antisabia panamensis, which has a flattened lip edge and coarser lamellae.

-Habitat and Distribution: Delicate Hoof Shells are found on rocks, shells and other hard substrates in the intertidal zone, and to depths of, at least, 333 m (1092 feet).
-They are a subtropical to tropical Eastern Pacific species.
-In Mexican waters they range from Todos Santos, Baja California Sur to Guatemala.
-They are found in the Gulf of California as far north as Punta Chivato, Baja California Sur.
+Habitat and Distribution: Delicate Hoof Shells are found on rocks, shells and other hard substrates in the intertidal zone, and to depths of, at least, 333 m (1,092 feet).
+They are a subtropical to tropical Eastern Pacific species that are found in all Mexican waters of the Pacific Ocean with the exception they that are absent from north of Todos Santos, Baja California Sur, along the central and northwest coasts of the Baja Peninsula and north of Punta Chivato, Baja California Sur, in the Sea of Cortez.

 Ecology and Behavior: Delicate Hoof Shells are a poorly studied and understood species.
 Other similar species feed primarily on algae, detritus, and carrion.
 Because they are sedentary, they use their extendable snout to reach food sources and are dependent on water movement to bring them food.
 They are sequential hermaphrodites, beginning life as males and transitioning into females.
 They reproduce sexually.
 The eggs sacs are brooded under the female’s shell.
-Beyond sometimes being an epibiont on other shells, there is no mention in the available literature of them engaging in any types of parasitic, commensal, or symbiotic relationships.
-From a conservation perspective they have not been formally evaluated however they are fairly common with a wide distribution and should be consider to be of Least Concern.
+Beyond sometimes being an epibiont on other shells, their engagement in any type of commensal, parasitic, or symbiotic relationship has not been formally documented.
+From a conservation perspective the Delicate Hoof has not been formally evaluated.
+However, they are fairly common with a wide distribution and should be consider to be of Least Concern.

 Synonyms: None